 However, it should be clear that many of the exhibitors use these fairs as a sales-platform.
 One should thus questions whether the information provided is legitimate, objective or rather a “sales-pitch” for a product/service?

 Should a “pilot-screening/-assessment” be offered in conjunction with the fair, we refer you to our FAQ-bullet “I heard about a test.
 What is that about?”

-Currently there is a market for qualified pilots, but the conditions regarding salary, working hours, stationing location, etc. are very different (see also the FAQ point “How much does a pilot earn?”).
+Before the COVID-19 crisis there has been a market for qualified pilots, but the conditions regarding salary, working hours, stationing location, etc. are very different (see also the FAQ point “How much does a pilot earn?”).